pypa/packaging.python.org/source/guides/distributing-packages-using-setuptools.rst

 a global ``setup()`` function.
 The keyword arguments to this function are how specific details of your project are defined.

 The most relevant arguments are explained below.
-The snippets given are taken from the `setup.py
+Most of the snippets given are taken from the `setup.py
 <https://github.com/pypa/sampleproject/blob/master/setup.py>`_ contained in the
 `PyPA sample project <https://github.com/pypa/sampleproject>`_.